 Can GEMXIT build Sentinel workbooks?Yes.
 GEMXIT can help design practical workbooks that show identity, Defender, sign-in, incident and security posture information clearly.

-How often should Sentinel be reviewed?Sentinel should be reviewed whenever major connectors, licensing, security operations workflows or Microsoft portal changes affect how the team investigates threats.
+How often should Sentinel be reviewed?At least annually, and whenever major connectors, licensing, portal changes, retention settings or security operations workflows affect how the team investigates threats.

 Related Microsoft security pages